Chapter 1 Week 1

 We can also track changes in the number of crimes over time:

 How do we do this?
 Well, in the United Kingdom, since 2011 data regarding individual police recorded crimes have been made openly available to the public via the www.police.uk/ website.
-This means that by visiting the data.police.uk website, you can access data about street-level crime, outcome, and stop and search information, broken down by police forces.
+This means that by visiting the data.police.uk website, you can access data about street-level crime and its outcome, as well as stop and search information broken down by police forces.
 What does this mean?
 What do these data look like?
 Let’s have a look:

 X Month Reported.by Falls.within Longitude Latitude Location LSOA.code LSOA.name Crime.type Last.outcome.category Context borough